zamilbahri/MazeSolver/README.md

 Once the animation is completed, press enter, and enter again to terminate the program.
 Hopefully, the program ends with exit code 0.

-<h2>Bugs</h2>

-- Take a look at the top of main.cpp file for the TODO list for an overview.
-- Moving the console window on top of the maze window messes up the graphics.
-It is recommended you restart the program and move the console wndow to the right before the graphics window pops up.
-- Mazes larger than the height of your monitor screen will not be displayed by default.
-If you wish to have them diplayed, change the "MAX_WIDTH" constant's value in the "DEFINITIONS.h" file to a suitable value.
-- A* doesn't necessarily find the shortest path.
-Using a custom comparator for priority_queue to compare G_cost is less effective than the default comparator.
-Possible reason for less effectiveness could be that the heuristic function is off.
-The manhattan distance is not a good approximation, since the actual distance in the maze can be a long and convoluted path.
-- Need more comments, although most functions without comments are self-explanatory.